 The adjustment line is a continuous loop led to a cleat on both side tanks.
 The line should be led to a position between the skipper and the crew.
 This way the skipper can adjust it with his main sheet hand or the crew can play it, depending on who has the upper body strength.

 The green line is the traveler.
-Note that it is continious and
+Note that it is continious and goes under the hiking straps.
+[The red, white and blue line happens to be the vang]

 My bridle height is fixed and I never move